 Make every step count for your community.

-The Scotiabank Charity Challenge unites the spirit of runners with a unique fundraising program to help create a stronger future for young people and build vibrant communities.
+The Scotiabank Charity Challenge unites the spirit of runners with a unique fundraising program to help build vibrant communities.

-In 2019, participants raised over $1.3 million for 70+ community charities through the Scotiabank Charity Challenge at the Scotiabank Vancouver Half-Marathon & 5K.
+In 2020, participants raised over $950,000 for 60 community charities through the Scotiabank Charity Challenge at the Scotiabank Vancouver Half-Marathon & 5K.
 Your hard work and commitment to fundraising made a significant impact in our communities.

 We all run for different reasons.
 We encourage you to run for what moves you!

-Click below for a list of participating Charities in the 2020 Scotiabank Charity Challenge.
+Click below for a list of participating Charity Partners in the 2021 Scotiabank Charity Challenge.

 - Already registered for the event and would like to fundraise?